-Everyone has an opinion: is addiction a disease or a choice?
-Many people will argue that addiction is a string of bad choices, some will shame you for comparing addiction to a “real disease” such as cancer, and a few will ask “why can’t they just stop?”
-On the other side of the argument are those who believe that addiction is a disease of the mind, body and spirit that can be treated with 12 Step programs.
+Everyone has an opinion regarding whether addiction is a disease or a choice.
+Many people will argue that addiction is a string of bad choices, some will shame you for comparing addiction to a “real disease” such as cancer, and a few will ask, “why can’t they just stop?”
+On the other side of the argument are those who believe that addiction is a disease of the mind, body, and spirit that can be treated with 12 Step programs.
 The National Institute on Drug Abuse categorizes addiction as a complex, relapsing disease, and quitting usually takes more than just “good intentions” or a strong will.
 Drug abuse hijacks the brain in ways that make quitting hard, even for those who truly want to.
-Drug and alcohol use may start out as a choice but becoming addicted is not.
-Once you are addicted physically and mentally to drugs or alcohol, that is when we begin to see the patterns and behaviors that society has deemed as “morally unjust.”
-You may choose to try smoking pot or drinking a beer with friends, you may even up the ante and experiment with cocaine or pills.
-For some, doing it once or twice and never thinking about it again is simple, but others will become addicted to the high and chase it for years.
-While the initial decision to experiment was a choice, the disease, that effects some and not others, was not a choice.
-So, that leaves us with the question that nobody really knows the answer to, what makes these people different?
+Drug and alcohol use may start as a choice but becoming addicted is not.

 Why Are Some People Addicted, While Others Aren’t?